- Constructive Dismissal

 - Whistle Blowers

 Our specialist employment law solicitors deal with disputes under the Working Time Regulations before the Employment Tribunal.
-Our solicitors offer free advice with no further obligation and they use the no win no fee scheme.
+Our solicitors offer free advice with no further obligation.
 If you would like to speak to a Working Time Regulations solicitor just call the helpline or complete the contact form or email our offices.

 The Working Time Regulations 1998